 The floor show at this modest Chinatown restaurant, best viewed from the sidewalk in front, is a chef who makes fresh noodles in the front window.
+He mixes and stretches the dough, folds it back on itself, restretches it, repeats the procedure several times, gives it a snap, and it collapses into perfectly formed noodles.
+The appreciative audience on the sidewalk often applauds.

 The dumplings, lai mein, are served–either stir-fried or boiled–as meal-in-a-bowl soups with a slice of beef or chicken for the low price of $4.95.
 The other main attraction at Chinatown Express is the Shanghai soup dumpling, listed on the menu as "Steamed Bun (Pork) (8 pieces)."
 These dumplings filled with broth are a bit of a challenge to eat but worth the effort.